 Why don't your customers buy on the move?

-That's why you should now switch to HTTPS now
+This is why you should switch to HTTPS now

-Last week, Chrome 62 was rolled out.
+Chrome 62 was rolled out last week.
 In the new version, visitors to HTTP pages with input fields (e.g. search fields, credit card information forms, and the like) get an explicit security warning.
 For Chrome users in incognito mode, all HTTP pages will even be displayed as "not secure".
 If you're worried that HTTPS will slow down your site , we can reassure you: Because with SSL your site will be even 45% faster.
 By the way, about 70% of all websites located at Raidboxes have already switched to HTTPS.

 Update makes Gutenberg the default editor

 It's getting serious: The update to version 1.5 makes Gutenberg the default editor.
 If you don't like Gutenberg at all, there will be the possibility to continue using the old editor after the merge into the core.
 The corresponding plugin "Classic Editor" can now be tested in the beta version.

 New possibilities with "headless" WordPress

 With the so-called "decoupled" or "headless" WordPress, developers can really let off steam, because the WordPress REST API and Create React App offer great scope for innovative ideas.
-For example, by decoupling the backend and frontend, it is possible to create mobile apps can be createdthat use WordPress only as a data source.
-The colleagues from Torque have concrete application examples in their luggage.
+For example, by decoupling the backend and frontend, mobile apps can be created that only use WordPress as a data source.
+The colleagues from Torque have concrete application examples in store.